-As The Wheel of Time’s third season comes to a close, viewers might be looking for other fantasy stories after embarking on the latest adventures of the Dragon Reborn and the Aes Sedai.
-Thankfully, Prime Video is loaded with options that should interest The Wheel of Time fans looking for their next favorite series.
+As loyal viewers wait for the third season of The Lord of the Rings: The Rings of Power, viewers might be looking for other fantasy stories while wondering about the latest adventures of Galadriel, Sauron, and more.
+Thankfully, Prime Video is loaded with options that should interest The Rings of Power fans looking for their next favorite series.

 Fusing a hard-boiled detective story into a dark fantasy world, the Prime Video series stars Orlando Bloom (The Lord of the Rings) as an investigator looking into a murder in a mysterious and intriguing world where mythical creatures have become refugees among humans.
 Along with Bloom, Carnival Row stars Cara Delevingne (Suicide Squad) and Simon McBurney (Tinker Tailor Soldier Spy).